Revisiting Few-Shot Learning from a Causal Perspective: Causal Interpretation

-According to \textbf{Eq.~(\ref{matchCausal})}, we can observe that MN is a method that aims to remove the effects of confounder by considering all examples in the training sets.
-For example, in Figure 1, if we have more training examples in the training set, e.g., a cat with grass as background, it is possible to remove the effects of confounder since grass is not the distinguishable feature.
+According to \textbf{Eq.~(\ref{matchCausal})}, we can observe that MN is a method that can remove the effects of confounder by considering all examples in the training sets.
+It is possible to remove the effects of confounders defined in Figure~\ref{causal}.
+From our causal perspective, we can provide an explanation to interpret the success of Matching Networks.

-\subsection{Interpretation for Prototypical Networks}
+\subsubsection{Interpretation for Prototypical Networks}

-In Prototypical Networks(PN)~\cite{snell2017prototypical}, the representation of test example is also unique and the distance computation is performed between class prototypes of training examples and test example.
-Let the labeled training set be $S$ and the set of training examples of class $j \in Y$ be $c_j$.
-PN first computes the class prototype $\mu$ as follows:
+In Prototypical Networks(PN)~\cite{snell2017prototypical}, the distance computation is performed between test example and class prototypes $C$ of training examples.
+The $j$-th class prototype $c_j$ is defined as:

+where $s_j$ is the labeled training set of the $j$-th class, $f(x')$ is the representation of training example $x'$, and $y'_j$ is one-hot label.

-where $f(x)$ is the representation of $x$.
-Given a test example $x$, PN computes probability as follows:
+Given a test example $x$, the representation of the test example is also unique.
+PN computes classification probability as follows:

-where $a$ is an attention mechanism that computes the similarity and $y_c$ is the label of examples $c$.
-This can be interpreted as a special case in \textbf{Eq.~(\ref{approx})}:
+where $a$ is an attention mechanism that computes the similarity and $y'_j$ is the $j$-th label.